 NDS 3Lion Batteries

-The 3Link unit is integral to the system: connecting to the existing system and ensuring maximum performance with charging currents up to 75 Amps.
+For fast charging, the 3Link unit is ideal for use in most Ducato-based vehicles, connecting to the existing system and ensuring maximum performance with a charging current of up to 75 Amps.

 There are three 100Ah models, one of which is the same size as a standard 110Ah lead-acid battery, making installation even simpler.
 Another is a low-priced battery and the third is designed to handle current demands of up to 150 Amps.